-A temporary exception from destination sourcing is allowed for retailers whose retail sales fall below the small retailer threshold described below.
-Under this exception, all of a small retailer's sales will be sourced to the retailer's business location, except that any sale delivered to a location outside of Colorado will not be sourced to Colorado.
-This temporary exception will expire on February 1, 2022.
-Beginning February 1, 2022 all sales will be sourced pursuant to the general destination sourcing rules.
+A temporary exception from destination sourcing was allowed prior to October 1, 2022, for small retailers whose retail sales fell below the statutorily prescribed threshold.
+Under this exception, all of a small retailer's sales were sourced to the retailer's business location, except that any sale delivered to a location outside of Colorado was not sourced to Colorado.
+This temporary exception expired on October 1, 2022, after which all sales are sourced pursuant to the general destination sourcing rules.